1. Media Artifact

 Talk directly with at least 3 real live people who have special knowledge about this topic or the impact your proposal would have, and summarize their comments.
 These may include people appearing in your media artifact (video, podcast, etc.).

-CONSULTATION 1: Professor Nell Duke, referred me to an article she wrote on the topic.
+CONSULTATION 1: I first spoke with Professor Nell Duke at the Univeristy of Michigan's School of Education who had been researching this topic for quite some time, and she rreferred me to an article she wrote on the topic.
 In her article, Professor Duke explains that students being able to read a list of words and actually comprehending what they are reading with an ability to make inferences are two entirely differnt things.
 Addtionally, she shares that third grade isn't a magical year, and that while learning to read early on is important, it is vital that students continue to bolster their reading skills as time goes on.
 She also explains that teachers are not being held to high enough standards in terms of certification and that they aren't being given the proper resources to teach reading effectively.
 The best way to teaching reading is informed by the most recent research according to Professor Duke, and that isn't happening right now.